-- (1) It is an offence for the Accounting Officer to- - (a) intentionally or negligently - - (i) contravene or fail to comply with a provision of section 6, 25(c), 29(2)(a) or (c), 30(2) (a), (b), (c) or (d), 32(2)(a), (b), (c), (d) or (f); or - (ii) fail to take all reasonable steps to prevent unauthorised, irregular or fruitless and wasteful expenditure; - (b) contravene section 11(3)(b); - (c) fail to take all reasonable steps to prevent corrupt practices - - (i) in the management of the Legislature's assets or receipt of money; or - (ii) in the implementation of the Legislature's supply chain management system; - (d) intentionally mislead or withhold information from the Executive Authority or Auditorgeneral on any bank accounts of the Legislature or on money received or spent by the Legislature; or - (e) intentionally provide false or misleading information in any document which in terms of a requirement of this Act must be submitted to the Executive Authority or Auditor-General. - (2) It is an offence for any official - - (a) to whom a power or duty is delegated in terms of section 9, to contravene or intentionally or negligently fail to comply with the delegation or a condition of the delegation; - (b) who exercises financial management responsibilities in terms of section 10, to intentionally or negligently fail to fulfil those responsibilities; or - (c) to contravene section 11(3)(b). - (3) It is an offence for any person to contravene sections 43, 44, or 46.
+- (1) It is an offence for the Accounting Officer to- - (a) intentionally or negligently- - (i) contravene or fail to comply with a provision of section $\underline{6}$ , $\underline{25}$ (c), $\underline{29}$ (2)(a) or (c), $\underline{30}$ (2) (a), (b), (c) or (d), $\underline{32}$ (2)(a), (b), (c), (d) or (f); or - (ii) fail to take all reasonable steps to prevent unauthorised, irregular or fruitless and wasteful expenditure; - (b) contravene section 11(3)(b); - (c) fail to take all reasonable steps to prevent corrupt practices- - (i) in the management of the Legislature's assets or receipt of money; or - (ii) in the implementation of the Legislature's supply chain management system; - intentionally mislead or withhold information from the Executive Authority or Auditor-General on any bank accounts of the Legislature or on money received or spent by the Legislature; or - (e) intentionally provide false or misleading information in any document which in terms of a requirement of this Act must be submitted to the Executive Authority or Auditor-General. - (2) It is an offence for any official- - (a) to whom authority or duty is delegated in terms of section 9, to contravene or intentionally or negligently fail to comply with the delegation or a condition of the delegation: - (b) who exercises financial management responsibilities in terms of section 10, to intentionally or negligently fail to fulfil those responsibilities; or - (c) to contravene section 11(3)(b). - (3) It is an offence for any person to contravene sections $\underline{43}$ , $\underline{44}$ or $\underline{45}$ .